Dónal Lunny: Production career

 He pushed new boundaries with his band Coolfin (1998) which included the work of uilleann piper John McSherry.
 He appeared at the 2000 Cambridge Folk Festival, and the album that commemorated it.
 In 2001 Lunny collaborated with Frank Harte on the album My Name is Napoleon Bonaparte.
 He produced the album Human Child (2007) by Faeroese Eivør Pálsdóttir, which was published in two versions, one English and one Faeroese.

 As an arranger, he has worked for The Waterboys, Fairground Attraction and Eddi Reader.
 Journey (2000) is a retrospective album.
 During 2003–2005, Lunny was part of the reunited Planxty concert tour.

 He also produced Jimmy MacCarthy's album entitled Hey-Ho Believe, which was released on 12 November 2010.

 Influence

 Dónal Lunny can claim popularising the bouzouki in the Irish music sphere after being given an instrument by Andy Irvine, who was himself introduced to the instrument by Johnny Moynihan in the early days of Sweeney's Men.
 Lunny ordered a custom-built bouzouki from English luthier Peter Abnett, with a flat back instead of a traditional Greek rounded back.

 He also invented an acoustic drum kit designed to fill the need for a bass/percussion instrument in Irish traditional music.
 The process of building and developing the instrument was featured on his 2010–2011 RTÉ series Lorg Lunny.

 Personal life

 Lunny is the brother of musician and producer Manus Lunny.
-His granddaughter, Phoebe Lunny, is the lead vocalist and guitarist for punk rock group Lambrini Girls.
+His son Oisin Lunny was part of the hip-hop group Marxman and his daughter Cora Venus Lunny is a renowned violin player, composer, singer and actor.
+His granddaughter Phoebe Lunny is the lead vocalist and guitarist for punk rock group Lambrini Girls.
 He had a son, Shane, with singer-songwriter Sinéad O'Connor; Shane was found dead on 7 January 2022, aged 17.